Welcome To MetaLevelUp

 That’s up to you.
 As of now, my posts fall into a few rough categories, which might tell you where to look for things you’re interested in:

-- Science!, where I write about either interesting scientific ideas, about patterns of thinking we can derive from scientific methods and apply to life, or try out different styles of communicating difficult ideas (e.g. Yes, It Goes On and On, My Friend);
+Science!, where I write about either interesting scientific ideas, about patterns of thinking we can derive from scientific methods and apply to life, or try out different styles of communicating difficult ideas (e.g. my Guide to Drinking);

 Feedback is welcome, always.
 Thanks for coming; hope you’ll stay and find something useful here.